Nomi-CEu/Branding/Nomi CEu/Releases/1.7.4/FULL_CHANGELOG.md

     * Adds Quest for Passive Crafters
     * Adds Quest for Extra Utilities 2 Player Chest
     * Adds Quest for Draconic Evolution's Place in World
-    * Adds Seperate Quest for Distinct Buses
+    * Adds Separate Quest for Distinct Buses
   * **Fixes**
     * Fixes Interdimensional Networking Quest and PMT Quest not ignoring NBT
     * Fixes Nitrogen Quest in LV, when Atmospheric Collector is only available in MV